comius/dedekindreals/doc/01-DevelopmentPlan.md

 The code reviewer in the process verifies that the software unit and tests are:

-- follow the design document
+- following the design document
 - sufficiently documented
 - following coding guidelines
 - tests sufficiently verify the requirements (e.g. edge cases are covered)